Azure/missionlz/.github/pull_request_template.md

 ## Checklist

-Please make sure you've  completed the relevant tasks for this PR, out of the following list:
+Please make sure you've completed the relevant tasks for this PR out of the following list:

 * [ ] All acceptance criteria in the backlog item are met
 * [ ] The documentation is updated to cover any new or changed features